NLnetLabs/routinator/source/data-processing.rst

 expired and the entire data set is complete.
 If any of the objects do not pass these checks, the data will be discarded.

+ROAs and VRPs
+"""""""""""""

 ROAs are objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate *one or more* IP prefixes, along with their maximum prefix length.
-A ROA can only be created by the legitimate holder of the IP prefixes contained within it, but it can authorise any ASN.
+ROAs can only be created by the legitimate holder of the IP prefixes contained within it, but they can authorise any ASN.

 If the ROA passes validation, Routinator will produce one or more validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
 Each VRP is a tuple of an ASN, a single prefix and its maximum prefix length.
+The complete collection of VRPs can be compared to all BGP  origins seen by your routers to determine if they are RPKI *"Valid"*, *"Invalid"* or *"NotFound"*.

 Stale Objects
 """""""""""""